-How Trial Sites Can Support Clinical Trial Diversity
+How Research Sites Can Support Diversity in Clinical Trials

 Why?
 Many biopharma sponsors are now prioritizing diversity in trial enrollment and designing protocols accordingly.
 But site staff remain the crucial link between sponsors and the public recruiting pool.
 They’re uniquely positioned to identify issues and factors in real-time that may inadvertently push potential participants out of the recruitment funnel.
 This creates a valuable feedback loop for sponsors to review their recruitment tactics, protocol details, and inclusion/exclusion criteria.

 Every clinical trial has a clear plan for data collection from enrolled participants.
 However, too few analyze the demographics of candidates who are recruited, but who fail to enroll.
 This information provides valuable clues that can further diversity (and patient experience) in clinical research.

 Tracking demographic data is standard practice for most sites, but there are two key nuances to keep in mind:

 Demographic and social data from clinical trial participants are often already contained in electronic medical records.
 But for sponsors, that information may be limited to patients who successfully enroll.
 Sites have a window further upstream to understand who is making it into the recruitment funnel and whether certain groups are more likely to drop out during the pre-screening and screening phases.

 To inform enrollment goals related to diversity, sponsors should incorporate the collection of demographic information into the pre-screening and screening phases when possible.

 - As the liaisons between recruited participants and trial sponsors, a site’s staff is uniquely positioned to hear patients’ barriers to trial participation and invite sharing of related demographic information.